 However, no matter how many we consume, there seems to always be two or three that always get left on the counter a bit too long.

 My girls are a lot like me when it comes to bananas, we prefer them a bit on the greener side.

 Just a hint of green along the edges is how we like them.
 So anything beyond that ends up chopped for those smoothies or in recipes; like this Cinnamon Crumble Banana Bread.

-The banana bread is moist, packed full of banana flavor, and the topping is well, partly an obsession. < —- Have you seen how many recipes I have with crumble on top?!
-There is an Apple Crumble, Blueberry Apple Crumble, Strawberry Rhubarb Crumble, and Peach Crumble!
+The is a moist banana bread recipe, packed full of banana flavor, and the topping is well, partly an obsession. < —- Have you seen how many recipes I have with crumble on top?!

 Can you make this without the crumble?